AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 a simple "Allow All" policy on the firewall instance for a test validation that traffic is indeed being routed to firewall instance.

+For implementation details on using Bootstrap to launch and initiate VM-Series, refer to `Bootstrap Configuration Example <https://docs.aviatrix.com/HowTos/bootstrap_example.html>`_.

 7b.
 Associate an Existing Firewall Instance
 --------------------------------------------